You should do this before you throw the towel

 Students, who are tormented by any lecture, do not create the conclusion.
 In the worst case, however, they are caught up in a job that does not give them pleasure.
 If there is a lack of financial resources and a credit is not an option, the funding of the studies becomes difficult or impossible.
 Nor is the scientific work just for everyone.
 But a fundamental question is:

-- Am I simply not created for a study?
+- Am I just not made for a degree?

 - Or am I in a temporary creative crisis?

 - Are there too many examinations and unpleasant content on the agenda this semester?

 - Or is the study subject basically not mine?

 Hans-Werner Rückert, psychologist at the Free University of Berlin, has a helpful advice for all those who are thinking about abolishing their studies.
 You should ask yourself four questions: